apache/openwhisk/docs/cli.md

 ## Setting up the OpenWhisk CLI

-- Building OpenWhisk from a cloned repository will result in the generation of the command line interface.
-The generated CLIs will be located in `openwhisk/bin/go-cli/`.
-There will be an executable CLI located in the mentioned directory that will run on the operating system, and CPU architecture on which it was built.
-Executables for other operating system, and CPU architectures are located in the following directories: `openwhisk/bin/go-cli/mac`, `openwhisk/bin/go-cli/linux`, `openwhisk/bin/go-cli/windows`.
+- Building OpenWhisk from a cloned repository results in the generation of the command line interface.
+The generated CLIs are located in `openwhisk/bin/`.
+The main CLI is located in `openwhisk/bin/wsk` that runs on the operating system, and CPU architecture on which it was built.
+Executables for other operating system, and CPU architectures are located in the following directories: `openwhisk/bin/mac/`, `openwhisk/bin/linux/`, `openwhisk/bin/windows/`.

 - To download the CLI from an existing deployment, you will need to download the CLI using the deployment's base URL.
 A list of downloadable CLIs for various operating systems, and CPU architectures can be obtained from the following